tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 Junkfeeds started as an authentic human space of sharing - here are things to be interested in, excited about, important things, small things.
 This notion was quickly gutted.
 Facebook removed organic audiences from you unless you pay, Facebook and Twitter revealed the algorithmic timeline.

-But the feeds accelerated and became industrialized two things happened.

 Below the surface of junkfeeds algorithms shape the content to normalize and sanitize it.
 Like the underbelly of workers at the hotel you stay at.
 Invisible infrastructure to ensure minimum viable sanitation.
 Removing any content that is an outlier.

-And Google eventually, bigger than twitter, has removed humans entirely (and next perhaps is going to be the human-written content underneath)

 Junkfeeds are slot machines.
 Gambling with our attention and emotional response.
 We used to "play" the slots by dragging to refresh, but the feeds now infinite and real time no longer require refreshing.
 Now, we "play" by interacting with the feed.
 Hearting, thumbsing, commenting, (and not very often) clicking.
 But every click in the junkfeed spawns more feed.
 A fractal reward for playing the junkfeed.